Lifting the Sky (Both Hands Lift Sky) — Exercise 1 of the 18 Lohan Hands

 When practiced as qigong — not merely as physical form — Lifting the Sky offers the following benefits:

-• Overcomes posture problems
+• Overcomes posture problems and supports a healthy back

 • Can provide relief for post-birth incontinence